grmrgecko/midi-request-trigger/README.md

 # midi-request-trigger

-A service that triggers HTTP requests when MIDI messages are recieved and triggers MIDI messages when HTTP requests are received.
+A service that triggers HTTP requests and/or MQTT messages when MIDI messages are recieved and triggers MIDI messages when HTTP requests and/or MQTT messages are received.

 ## Install